apigee-127/a127-documentation/a127/understanding-swagger.md

 * **x-volos-authorizations:** - This extension applies volos authorization to the API operation.
 You can use this extension to add OAuth 2.0 security, for example.
 For more information, see the [volos-swagger README file](https://github.com/apigee-127/volos/tree/master/swagger). ???
 IS THIS APPLYING A DEFAULT?
 OR IS IT SIMPLY UNDEFINED?

 * **x-volos-apply:** - This extension applies specified volos modules, and they use the configurations specified in the x-volos-resources extension, described previously.
 For more information, see the [volos-swagger README file](https://github.com/apigee-127/volos/tree/master/swagger)

-* **definitions:** - ???
-THIS ISN'T COVERED IN THE SWAGGER 2.0 SPEC-- WHAT IS THIS SECTION FOR???